-- Dino Dig: (Grades 1-4) Excavate bones, create fossils, explore animal classification and construct a 3D dino puzzle in teams.
+- Dino Dig: (Grades 1-4) Excavate bones, explore animal classification and construct a 3D dino puzzle in teams, examine extintion theories, and build a vinegar volcano.
 Standards: Science, Art, Language Arts

 - Wizard of Oz: (Grades 2-5) Describe OZ characters with many adjectives, identify anti-bullying strategies, and assemble vortex tornado models.
 Standards: Language Arts, Science, Social Studies

 - Tree-rific: (Grades 2-5) Discover diversity of tree products, measure stumps and rings.
-Take home a clay cast of identified tree part.
+Use a key to identify leaves. .
 Standards: Science, Math, Art, Social Studies

 - Wildlife Detective: (Grades 2-4) Animal investigators determine "Who Did It" analyzing clues in teams, a vocabulary game, create track print project.
 Standards: Science, Language Arts, Art

 - Animal Class: (Grades 1-4) Identify birds, fish, mammals, amphibians & reptiles with laser pointers, create a vertebrate art project.
 Use magnifiers to examine animal hides.
 Experience a simulated safari/ drawing.
 Classify classmates by attributes.
 Standards: Science, Social Studies, Art

 - KEVA Plank Engineers: (choices based on grade level) Build and compare 2-D and 3-D shapes, graphing & geometic art projects.
 (Grades 3-6) Science experiment & construction using cantilevers.
 Build, describe and follow directions with a partner.
 Standards: Science, Math, Language Arts, Art